chef/knife-google/README.md

 instance).
 You must specify a name, the machine type, the zone, and image.
-Note that if you are bootstrapping the node, make sure to follow the preparation instructions earlier and use the `-x` and `-i` commands to specify the username and the identify file for that user.
+Note that if you are bootstrapping the node, make sure to follow the preparation instructions earlier and use the `-x` and `-i` commands to specify the username and the identity file for that user.
 Make sure to use the private key file (e.g. `~/.ssh/id_rsa`) for the identity file and *not* the public key file.